 Will The True Church Please Stand Up!

 For example, the many differing Eastern Orthodox churches feel they are the only true churches, with the “western” Roman Catholic Church and Protestant denominations considered by the Eastern Orthodox churches as the “whore of Babylon and her daughters.” (an expression from the Book of Revelation) How do I know that about the Eastern Orthodox churches?
 One of their Bishops who is attempting to start a new eastern Orthodox Church in our community told me that in person just a few days ago!
 Of about 150 local churches in our community and its environs, that bishop believes his eastern orthodox church is the only true church in our community!
-He believes that I—being a Protestant Jesus believer—will die and go to hell and burn forever unless I join his eastern orthodox church!
+He believes that I—being a Protestant follower of Jesus—will die and go to hell and burn forever unless I join his eastern orthodox church!
 With a totally straight face, he told me that to my face!

 Of course, on the other hand those people who comprise one of the western churches have been taught that their church is the only true church founded by Jesus upon Peter, the “rock.”
 They feel all other denominations—and the eastern Orthodox churches—are false.
 Then, to make matters worse, many other Protestant denominations (and interdenominational denominations and non-denominational denominations and independent non-denominational denominations, ad nauseum!) feel they are the true churches, with the other western churches and the Eastern Orthodox churches being false.